Dianliang233/scribunto-addon/README.md

 This addon is licensed under the MIT license.
 See [LICENSE](LICENSE) for the full license text.

-This manual is derived from [Lua reference manual](https://www.mediawiki.org/wiki/Extension:Scribunto/Lua_reference_manual) on MediaWiki.org, which is further derived from the [Lua 5.1 reference manual](https://www.lua.org/manual/5.1/index.html), both of which are available under the MIT license.
+The definition documentations are derived from [Lua reference manual](https://www.mediawiki.org/wiki/Extension:Scribunto/Lua_reference_manual) on MediaWiki.org, which is further derived from the [Lua 5.1 reference manual](https://www.lua.org/manual/5.1/index.html), both of which are available under the MIT license.

 Generative AI is used to help generate the definitions based on the manual, which are further refined by human.